 There are conflicting stories regarding the way in which she died.
 One account says that someone attacked her while out on a walk with John at night.
 She was stabbed repeatedly, and John was also attacked, but survived.
 Another story goes that Mary’s jealous husband found out about the affair and took up a fight with John in which Mary was stabbed.
 Subsequently, John disappeared and then washed up dead on the beach.
 The second account of Mary’s death reports that she died in a car accident during a bad storm.

 To add to the drama, John was supposedly having an affair with another woman at the same time as Mary.
 This woman, Anna Philbrick, jumped off the cliffs and drowned after she discovered John was involved with another woman.

 Parapsychologists indicate that such emotionally charged tragedies often lead to hauntings.
 This seems to be the case at the Moss Beach Distillery.

-Women patrons claim to have earrings go missing.
+Some female patrons have claimed that their earrings disappeared.
 Those earrings would later reappear along with a bunch of others that had been previously reported missing.
 There are a large number of stories from children who say they have seen the lady in the blue dress.
-One really crazy story that employees relate has to do with the computerized cash register.
+One really crazy story that employees tell has to do with the computerized cash register.
 For reasons that no one, including the computer tech, could explain, all the dates in the system changed to 1927, the year Frank built the place.
 Other employees claim to have heard her whispers, been physically touched by the spirit, or called via cell phone.